 - Research substitute ingredients.
 Don’t dash to the store (or worse, a convenience store), if you find you’re missing an ingredient to complete a recipe.
 Log on instead.
 The web abounds with information and suggestions for ingredient substitutes – everything from eggs to buttermilk.
 Here are a couple of my favorites to get you started.

 - Lighten up.
 Not all meals have to consist of 3 or 4 offerings, plus dessert.
-Consider lighter fare, with only one main item and one side or dessert.
-Benefits the waistline to boot!
+Consider lighter fare, with only one main item and one side or dessert such as this tasty Meatless Gyro or this Skinny Orange Chicken rice dish.
+It benefits the waistline to boot.

 - Stage a challenge.
 One night a week, stage a pantry, freezer and fridge challenge.
 Have fun making meals from whatever is leftover or needs to be used soon.
-Don’t be afraid to eat an odd assortment.
+Don’t be afraid to eat an odd assortment – just tell the family your serving dinner tapas style!

 - Put inexpensive tenderizers to work.
 Pound, then marinate less expensive cuts of meat in vinegar, apple juice or tomato juice to tenderize them.
 This will make them enjoyable while saving money on fresh meat.
 You can also try adding onion powder or soda (Coke or 7-up work great) to your marinade!